blakefishman/TechTree_ECommerce/README.md

 ### Product Performance
 * **At least 84% of TechTree's orders have been from just three products**: Apple AirPods Headphones, 27 Inch 4K Gaming Monitor, and the Samsung Charging Cable Pack.
 These three products accounted for $3.5M in revenue in 2022 at 70% of the year's total.
 During the pre-Covid 2019 baseline year, these products were 95% of orders, and accounted for $2.8M in revenue at 73% of the year's total.

-* The 27 Inch 4K Gaming Monitor has consistently been TechTree's highest revenue generating product annually, totaling $9.85M in lifetime revenue and accounting for an average of 35% of annual revenue.
+* The 27 Inch 4K Gaming Monitor has consistently been TechTree's **highest revenue generating product annually**, totaling $9.85M in lifetime revenue and accounting for an average of 35% of annual revenue.
 Its share of annual revenue and order volume continues to increase year-over-year.

 * Conversely, the Bose Soundsport Headphones has consistently been the lowest performing product year-over-year, totaling $3,339 in lifetime revenue and accounting for an average of 0.01% of annual revenue.
 Despite being introduced in 2020, **the product has sold only 27 times, with no sales recorded in multiple months**.